 Just southwest of Medina are "the remains of one of the most interesting ancient earthworks in the State."
 Archaeological findings over the past 40 years have reinterpreted the roots of this Indian site from early America.

-The full article is available in the Summer 2004 Issue.
+The full content is available in the Summer 2004 Issue.

 The story of a helpless girl in violent circumstances continues to fascinate both young and old.
 Everyone in Western New York should know the heart-wrenching story of her endurance and adaptation to Indian life.